 Easel or something to prop up your painting

-Choose the paint colors that you like or that match the room your putting your painting in.
+Choose the paint colors that you like or that match the room you’re putting your painting in.
 I did the sky first.
 Anything that is going to be in the background needs to be done first.
 Think in terms of layers.
 Then I lightly put in the creek bed (brown).
 Then I did the sides of the creek (tan) and then did the grass and the hill.
 All of this is just rough.
-Next I worked on the creek.
-I like to mix my colors by picking up different colors with brush.
+Next, I worked on the creek.
+I like to mix my colors by picking up different colors with the brush.
 I dipped in blue, then I did a lighter blue and a tiny bit of white.
-Some of it blended in to a new color and some of it streaked and made it look like the water is flowing.
+Some of it blended into a new color and some of it streaked and made it look like the water is flowing.
 It was a total accident, but it was exactly what I wanted.
-I did mess up a time or two, but it’s paint and you can just paint over the mistakes.
+I did mess up a time or two, but it’s just paint, and you can just paint over the mistakes.
 There is no right way!
-Then I worked on the grass areas , making some lighter and some darker using different shades of green and blending some of it together.
+Then I worked on the grass areas, making some lighter and some darker using different shades of green and blending some of it together.